What Is Breast Augmentation?

 What Are the Risks of Breast Augmentation Surgery?

 As with any surgery, there are risks, including infections, excessive bleeding, or reactions to anesthesia.
-These complications are rare, and it is vital that your surgery is performed by a board-certified plastic surgeon who employs the most stringent health and safety protocols.
+These complications are rare, and it is vital that your surgery is performed by a plastic surgeon who employs the most stringent health and safety protocols.
+Dr. Flugstad and Dr. Rivet promote safety and comfort in breast augmentation procedures.

 How to Choose the Right Breast Augmentation Surgeon?